Liquefaction

 In materials science, liquefaction is a process that generates a liquid from a solid or a gas or that generates a non-liquid phase which behaves in accordance with fluid dynamics.

 It occurs both naturally and artificially.
 As an example of the latter, a "major commercial application of liquefaction is the liquefaction of air to allow separation of the constituents, such as oxygen, nitrogen, and the noble gases."
 Another is the conversion of solid coal into a liquid form usable as a substitute for liquid fuels.

-Geology

 In geology, soil liquefaction refers to the process by which water-saturated, unconsolidated sediments are transformed into a substance that acts like a liquid, often in an earthquake.
 Soil liquefaction was blamed for building collapses in the city of Palu, Indonesia in October 2018.

 In a related phenomenon, liquefaction of bulk materials in cargo ships may cause a dangerous shift in the load.